disruptek/nimph/README.md

     project: cligen-#b144d5b3392bac63ed49df3e1f176becbbf04e24
 ```

-Like other subcommands, you can provide _import names_ to retrieve the retail
+Like other subcommands, you can provide _import names_ to retrieve the detail
 for only those dependencies, or omit any additional arguments to display all
 dependencies.